zzzDavid/zzzDavid/README.md

 - **FPGA Compiler**

 I worked on an automatic hard block placer [RapidLayout](https://arxiv.org/abs/2002.06998) with Prof. Nachiket Kapre at the University of Waterloo.
-We want to make placement for large-scale accelerators easier and faster.
+We want to make placement for large-scale accelerators faster and easier.
 This project is still active as we work to bring RapidLayout more general.

 - **Deep Learning Tool Chain**

 At NICS lab and Novauto Technology, I work on deploying neural networks on FPGAs.
 Specifically, this process includes network pruning, quantization and compilation.
-I am maintaining a set of tools to deploy TensorFlow, PyTorch and Caffe neural network models on Xilinx FPGA.
+I maintain a set of tools to deploy TensorFlow, PyTorch and Caffe neural network models on Xilinx FPGA.

 - **Domain-Specific Language**